hongjie-qiu/SaveTheArctic-AdHoc/README.md

 # INFO 442 - Save The Arctic - Ad Hoc Project
- The "Save the Arctic" Project With Additional News Features.
+ The "Save the Arctic" project with additional news features.

  The news page is implemented using Tailwind CSS.